fortinetdev/terraform-provider-fortios/website/docs/r/fortios_logfortianalyzercloud_setting.html.markdown

 * `max_log_rate` - FortiAnalyzer maximum log rate in MBps (0 = unlimited).
 * `interface_select_method` - Specify how to select outgoing interface to reach server.
 Valid values: `auto`, `sdwan`, `specify`.
 * `interface` - Specify outgoing interface to reach server.
+* `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.
 * `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.

+The `serial` block supports:

+* `name` - Serial Number.

 ## Attribute Reference